rmscoal/ABA/README.md

 <h2>How to use ABA?</h2>

 <p>ABA is currently an android application that uses Google Cloud Platform as the cloud service.
-There are currently 4 vital features in ABA, namely
+There are currently 4 vital features in ABA, namely</p>
     <ol>
         <li><strong>Learning Section</strong>
             <ul>